 Knocked-Out Teeth (Avulsion)

 A completely knocked-out adult tooth is a dental emergency.
 Time is a critical factor — if the tooth is handled carefully and reimplanted or stored correctly, there may be a possibility of saving it.
+It is generally advised to hold the tooth by the crown (the white part), avoid touching the root, and if possible, gently place it back into the socket or store it in milk while seeking immediate dental care.

 Real Patient Result: Emergency White Filling